-A successfully created backup can be stored locally on the database host, or to a remote location like on-premises storage server, private or public cloud storage.
+A successfully created backup can be stored locally on the database host, or to a remote location like an on-premises storage server (via a local disk mount), private or public cloud storage.

-To store a backup on a cloud-based object storage service, one must have an account with proper permission on our supported cloud platforms.
+To store a backup on a cloud-based object storage service, you must have an account with proper permission on our supported cloud platforms.

 Supported Cloud Platforms

-Backup Ninja has a built-in integration with the following cloud storage platforms:
+Backup Ninja has built-in integration with the following cloud storage platforms:

 - Amazon Web Services– Amazon Simple Storage Service (S3)